seedabit/nextjs-react-typescript/README.md

 - [Shadcn](https://ui.shadcn.com): A utility library for React/TailwindCSS components, easily customizable and extendable.
 Use the CLI to generate components, hooks, and more.
 - [Redux](https://redux.js.org): A state management library for React.
 Easy to use and integrate with React, with a lot of features.
 Great for global state management.
 - [Framer Motion](https://www.framer.com/motion/): A library for animations in React.
 Simple and easy to use, with a lot of features.
 - [Lucide](https://lucide.dev): A library of icons for React.
-Use the CLI to generate icons for your project.
 - [Firebase](https://firebase.google.com): A backend service for authentication, database, storage, and more.
 Easy to use and integrate with React.
 - [Zod](https://zod.dev): A library for data validation in TypeScript.
 Quick, robust and easy to use.
 - [Axios](https://axios-http.com): A library for making HTTP requests in React.
 Easy to use and configure, creating axios instances for different APIs.

-## Extensions
+## VSCode Extensions

 > [!IMPORTANT]
 > The TailwindCSS extension is a must-have for TailwindCSS projects.
 It provides IntelliSense for TailwindCSS classes.

 - [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss): IntelliSense for Tailwind CSS.
 - [Jest](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest): Jest testing for JavaScript and TypeScript.
-- [React](https://marketplace.visualstudio.com/items?itemName=dsznajder.es7-react-js-snippets): React snippets for JavaScript and TypeScript.
+- [React](https://marketplace.visualstudio.com/items?itemName=dsznajder.es7-react-js-snippets): React snippets for JSX and TSX.

 ## License